Paternity – General – Tennessee

 Judgments for child support payments for each child subject to the order for child support pursuant to this part shall be enforceable without limitation as to time.

 Title 36, Ch.
 2, Part 3, §36-2-321.
 (1997)

 Payment of overdue support for children receiving assistance.

-In any case in which a child is receiving assistance under a state program funded under the Social Security Act, Title IV-A, including, but not limited to, temporary assistance as provided under title 71, chapter 3, part 1, and the payment of support for such child is overdue, then, the department of human services may issue an administrative order, to direct an individual who owes overdue support to such a child to pay the overdue support in accordance with a plan for payment of all overdue support or to engage in work activities, as otherwise required and defined by the provisions of § 36-5-113.
+In any case in which a child is receiving assistance under a state program funded under the Social Security Act, Title IV-A, compiled in 42 U.S.C. § 601 et seq., including, but not limited to, temporary assistance as provided under title 71, chapter 3, part 1, and the payment of support for such child is overdue, then, the department of human services may issue an administrative order, directing an individual who owes overdue support to such a child to pay the overdue support in accordance with a plan for payment of all overdue support or to engage in work activities, as otherwise required and defined by § 36-5-113.

 Title 36, Ch.
 2, Part 3, §36-2-322.
 (1998)